gonzalo-munillag/Blog/Extant_Papers_Implementations/A_method_to_choose_epsilon/README.md

+# Choosing Epsilon for Differential Privacy

 ## Goal

-The goal of this notebook is to implement the following paper from 2011 with around 20 citations: [link to pdf](https://git.gnunet.org/bibliography.git/plain/docs/Choosing-%CE%B5-2011Lee.pdf), [link to Springer Link](https://link.springer.com/chapter/10.1007/978-3-642-24861-0_22)
+The goal of this notebook is to implement the following paper from 2011 with around 20 citations, ***How Much Is Enough?
+Choosing Epsilon for Differential Privacy***: [link to pdf](https://git.gnunet.org/bibliography.git/plain/docs/Choosing-%CE%B5-2011Lee.pdf), [link to Springer Link](https://link.springer.com/chapter/10.1007/978-3-642-24861-0_22)

 ## Paper summary